ai4ed/StatsChartMWP/README.md

 ## 🌟 CoTAR

 ### Introduction
-We introduce a methodology for mathematical solution augmentation, aimed at enhancing the multi-step mathematical reasoning capabilities of LMM.
-We posit that comprehensive and methodical solutions are more readily comprehensible and learnable.
-Consequently, we have expanded the original solutions at a step-by-step level to enhance the logical clarity of the solution process.
-Each step in our expanded solution scheme is structured in an "instruction: response" format.
-The instruction serves as a guiding directive for the logical analysis or computation required in the current step, while the response provides a detailed explanation of the process undertaken in response to the instruction.
-Recognizing that visual data from images is often insufficiently explained in the responses, our approach necessitates the preliminary output of detailed visual information.
+We introduce CoTAR, a data augmentation strategy that utilizes CoT augmented reasoning to alleviate the cross-modal alignment between representations of visual mediums of artificial figures and technical language and equations.
+Specifically, instead of directly using the concise textual solutions of the MWPs, we use the state-of-the-art LLM, so convert them into detailed step-by-step explanations in a CoT-alike format to improve their logical clarity.
+Furthermore, each step is made up of a short step summary that explicitly states the purpose of this step and a concrete reasoning response.
+The step summary serves as a guiding directive for the logical analysis or computation required in the current step, while the concrete reasoning response provides a detailed explanation of the process undertaken in response to the step summary.
 The architecture of our method illustrated in follow:

 <p align="center">
     <img src="assets/figures/architecture.png" width="100%"> <br>